aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether to enable the client side resize column and row.
+Gets whether to enable the client side resize column and row.
 When sets to true, the user can resize the column and row at client side.

 **Returns:**
 boolean